grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-authentication-for-data-source-plugins.md

    :::note

-   You need to restart the Grafana server every time you make a change to your `plugin.json` file.
+   You need build your plugin and restart the Grafana server every time you make a change to your `plugin.json` file.

    :::